richarcb/TTK4145-Sanntidsprogrammering/README.md

 ## Our solution

 We wrote our solution in the google go programming language.
 We decided to share information between elevators by using UDP boradcast, sending information to all peers connected at a set frequency.
+The stop and obstruction switch are disabled.
+When an elevator stops at a floor and open its doors, we assume that people waiting for the elevator will go inside, hence we delete all orders on this floor.
+When an elevator can not connect to the network, it goes in a "single elevator mode", and operates as a single elevator.
 A more complementary description of each module is given in the README.md files for the module.